DysprosiumS/SciPlot/README.md

 4.Draw an empty plot.
 Choose necessary scale and axes type according to your data 4.Start a loop that adding any point of your data to the plot.
 Add a lables, supportive lines, grid 5.Code to calculate activity parameters via msd, diffusion coefficient etc.

+!New!

+Create 2 empty txt files and copy their paths to this code.